Team Canada to play for bronze after 4-3 semi-final loss to Germany

 Roy made it 4-3 at 9:42 on the power play, sending a shot in from the side that hit a body in front and beat German goaltender Danny aus den Birken.

-But the Germans, who toppled Switzerland Sweden to get to the semifinal, were full value for the win despite a third-period wobble.
+But the Germans, who toppled Sweden to get to the semifinal, were full value for the win despite a third-period wobble.
 For the first 40 minutes, they were efficient, well-organized and opportunistic with two power-play goals.
 Canada was late coming to this party.

+"The guys played hard in the third but that wasn't enough," said Canadian forward Maxim Lapierre.
+"We didn't start the way we wanted.
+We're definitely not happy with the end-result."

-The Germans, who didn't even qualify for the last Olympics, won their last Olympic hockey medal — a bronze — as West Germany in 1976.
+The Germans, who didn't even qualify for the last Olympics, won their only other Olympic hockey medal — a bronze — as West Germany in 1976.
 Canada, two-time defending champion, arrived in Pyeongchang with 15 men's hockey medals — nine gold, four silver and two bronze.

 But with fewer than 10 Germans in the NHL, the absence of the NHLers has not hurt the Germans as much as most.